-While the 2008 year Omega Five Counter Speedmaster Chinese Olympic Games watch was presented with a daring five-compax dial layout, the new Omega Seamaster Aqua Terra 44 London Chronograph automatic watch sports a more subdued, traditional design with only three sub-dials.
+While the 2008 year Omega Five Counter Speedmaster Chinese Olympic Games watch was presented with a daring five-compax dial layout, the new Omega Seamaster Aqua Terra 44 London Chronograph automatic wristwatch sports a more subdued, traditional design with only three sub-dials.
+Looking way more serene than the aforementioned model, the new timekeeper is also a lot more versatile capable of being worn not only with jeans and polo shirts, but also with an expensive formal suit if you are more into that James Bond, Agent 007 kind of style.

 As you can see on the photos below, there is a small seconds sub-dial at 9 o’clock, a 30-minute chronograph counter at 3 o’clock and a 12-hour totalizer at 6 o’clock.